How to Open a Salon: A Comprehensive 10 Step Guide to Get You Started

 The global personal care market is projected to grow to $488.9 billion in 2025.
 This is a result of companies rearranging their operations and recovering from the Covid-19 downfall.

-Follow these 10 steps to open a successful salon:
+Follow these 10 steps to start a successful salon:

 - Understand the market